vacp2p/rfc/content/docs/rfcs/13/README.md

 intact view of the message history is delivered to the querying nodes.
 Nevertheless, in case that storage provider nodes cannot afford high availability, the querying nodes may retrieve the historical messages from multiple sources to achieve a full and intact view of the past.

-The concept of "ephemeral" messages introduced in `[14/WAKU2-MESSAGE](/spec/14)` affects `13/WAKU2-STORE` as well.
+The concept of "ephemeral" messages introduced in [14/WAKU2-MESSAGE](/spec/14) affects this specification as well.
-Nodes running [13/WAKU2-STORE](/spec/13) SHOULD support "ephemeral" messages as specified in [14/WAKU2-MESSAGE](/spec/14).
+Nodes running this protocol SHOULD support "ephemeral" messages as specified in [14/WAKU2-MESSAGE](/spec/14).
-Nodes running [13/WAKU2-STORE](/spec/13) SHOULD NOT store messages with the `ephemeral` flag set to `true`.
+Nodes running this protocol SHOULD NOT store messages with the `ephemeral` flag set to `true`.

 ## Terminology
 The term Personally identifiable information (PII) refers to any piece of data that can be used to uniquely identify a user.
 For example, the signature verification key, and the hash of one's static IP address are unique for each user and hence count as PII.

 # Adversarial Model
-Any peer running the `13/WAKU2-STORE` protocol, i.e. both the querying node and the queried node, are considered as an adversary.
+Any peer running this protocol, i.e. both the querying node and the queried node, are considered as an adversary.
 Furthermore, we currently consider the adversary as a passive entity that attempts to collect information from other peers to conduct an attack but it does so without violating protocol definitions and instructions.
 As we evolve the protocol, further adversarial models will be considered.
-For example, under the passive adversarial model, no malicious node hides or lies about the history of messages as it is against the description of the `13/WAKU2-STORE` protocol.
+For example, under the passive adversarial model, no malicious node hides or lies about the history of messages as it is against the description of the protocol.

 The following are not considered as part of the adversarial model:
 - An adversary with a global view of all the peers and their connections.